 I normally use basmati rice when I make pilaf.
 It retains a really nice texture and has a delicious flavour which I love with all those spices.

-How to make one pot leftover turkey pilaf?
+How to make turkey pilaf?

 - Cook the onion in the oil over a low heat for five minutes.
 Add the garlic, pine nuts and plenty of salt and pepper and cook for another five minutes then add the cinnamon, cumin and aleppo pepper.